-The classical version of Eq.~(\ref{eq:DiscordQubit}), involving probability distributions, vanishes identically as it involves the difference of two equivalent expressions for the mutual information.
-The minimization of Eq.~(\ref{eq:DiscordQubit}) is performed over the surface of the Bloch sphere of Bob and describes the choice of the least disturbing measurement on the system, quantifying in this way the actual degree of quantumness~\cite{Ollivier2001}.
-Bob's quantum discord $\mathcal{D}_B$ is readily evaluated by interchanging $A\leftrightarrow B$, $\mathbf{B}^+\leftrightarrow \mathbf{B}^-$, $\mathbf{C}\leftrightarrow \mathbf{C}^{\mathrm{T}}$ in the above expressions.
+The classical version of Eq.~(\ref{eq:DiscordQubit}), involving probability distributions, vanishes identically as it involves the difference between two equivalent expressions for the mutual information.
+The minimization is performed over the surface of the Bloch sphere of Bob and describes the choice of the least disturbing measurement, quantifying in this way the actual degree of quantumness~\cite{Ollivier2001}.
+Bob's discord $\mathcal{D}_B$ is readily evaluated by interchanging $A\leftrightarrow B$, $\mathbf{B}^+\leftrightarrow \mathbf{B}^-$, $\mathbf{C}\leftrightarrow \mathbf{C}^{\mathrm{T}}$ in the above expressions.

-The possible values of the Bloch vector $\mathbf{B}^{\pm}_{\mathbf{\hat{n}}}$ of the conditional state $\rho_{\mathbf{\hat{n}}}$ generate the surface of the so-called steering ellipsoid of Alice (Bob), which describes the set of quantum states that Bob (Alice) can steer to with local measurements~\cite{Jevtic2014}.
-This ellipsoid is not only relevant for steering, but also captures an important amount of information about the quantum state~\cite{Jevtic2014}.
-Geometrical approaches are in general useful tools for the characterization of quantum correlations~\cite{Horodecki1996,Dakic2012,Shi2012,Yu2018,Du2021,Seiler2021,Kumar2022}.
+The possible values of the Bloch vector $\mathbf{B}^{\pm}_{\mathbf{\hat{n}}}$ of the conditional state $\rho_{\mathbf{\hat{n}}}$ generate the so-called steering ellipsoid of Alice (Bob), which describes the set of quantum states that Bob (Alice) can steer to with local measurements~\cite{Jevtic2014}.
+This ellipsoid is not only relevant for steering, but also captures an important amount of information about the system~\cite{Jevtic2014}.
+Geometrical approaches are in general useful tools to characterize quantum states~\cite{Horodecki1996,Dakic2012,Shi2012,Yu2018,Du2021,Seiler2021,Kumar2022}.

-\textit{Top-antitop quantum state.}---A high-energy example of two-qubit state is the spin quantum state of $t\bar{t}$, produced from proton-proton ($pp$) or proton-antiproton ($p\bar{p}$) collisions in high-energy colliders.
-The kinematics of $t\bar{t}$ is determined in its center-of-mass (c.m.) frame by the invariant mass $M_{t\bar{t}}$, related to the top c.m. frame velocity $\beta$ by $\beta=\sqrt{1-4m_t^2/M_{t\bar{t}}^2}$, and the top direction $\hat{k}$.
+\textit{Top-antitop quantum state.}---A high-energy example of two-qubit state is the spin-quantum state of a $t\bar{t}$ pair, produced from proton-proton ($pp$) or proton-antiproton ($p\bar{p}$) collisions in high-energy colliders.
+The $t\bar{t}$ kinematics is determined in its center-of-mass (c.m.) frame by the invariant mass $M_{t\bar{t}}$, related to the top c.m. velocity $\beta$ by $\beta=\sqrt{1-4m_t^2/M_{t\bar{t}}^2}$, and the top direction $\hat{k}$.